R2W3/crypto-starter-react/README.md

 ## Usage

 Please visit [CryptoStarter](https://vdzz7-liaaa-aaaad-qao7q-cai.ic.fleek.co/) and have your MetaMask wallet connected to the Rinkeby test network.
+You can create your own campaign or contribute to an existing one.
+By contributing to a campaign you are automatically allocated as an approver of any funds the owner of the campaign wishes to withdraw for their project.
+To gain this approval at least 50% of the approvers approval is required.

+Make sure you are on the Rinkeby test network and have ETH in your MetaMask wallet.
+If you need ETH you can visit the [Rinkeby Authenticated Faucet](https://faucet.rinkeby.io/).

+Please enjoy the DApp.

 ## Smart Contract Address